hazelcast/hazelcast-packaging/README.md

 # Hazelcast Packaging

-Automation scripts to package Hazelcast as DEB, RPM or Homebrew package.
+Automation scripts to package and publish Hazelcast as DEB, RPM or Homebrew package.

 ## Requirements